Unconventional superconductivity in monolayer transition metal dichalcogenides: Introduction

-In this work, building on the aforementioned theoretical and experimental studies, we have used a comprehensive framework that incorporates Ising SOC and the multi-orbital nature of the electronic structure, under the assumption that superconducting pairing is driven by spin and charge fluctuations~\cite{berk1966effect,scalapino1999superconductivity,Romer2015,Kreisel2017,Romer2019,Kreisel2022}.
+In this work, building on the aforementioned theoretical and experimental studies, we have used a comprehensive framework that incorporates Ising SOC and the multiorbital nature of the electronic structure, under the assumption that superconducting pairing is driven by spin and charge fluctuations~\cite{berk1966effect,scalapino1999superconductivity,Romer2015,Kreisel2017,Romer2019,Kreisel2022}.
 Using this framework, we derive the ground state superconducting gap structure in TaS$_2$.
-Superconducting pairing interaction will be influenced by spin orbit coupling strength and the location of the paramagnetic susceptibility peak.
-We find that TaS$_2$ has a larger Ising spin orbit coupling ($\Delta_{SO}\sim 250$meV) compared to monolayer NbSe$_2$ ($\Delta_{SO}\sim130$meV), and the susceptibility peak is also shifted to $q_{max}=0.34\Gamma M$ compared to $q_{max}=0.38\Gamma M$ in NbSe$_2$.
-However, the dominant superconducting instability remains as the two dimensional E$^{'}$ irreducible representation (Irrep). in monolayer TaS$_2$, similar to our previous study on 1H-NbSe$_2$~\cite{roy2024unconventional}.
-We additionally find that the obtained superconducting gap structure in TaS$_2$ is consistent with a number of recent experiments including observation of nodal local density of states~\cite{Vano2023,Cho2022} in STM experiments, two fold symmetric gap structure observed in magnetoresistance measurements~\cite{hamill2021two,Cho2022}, and large in-plane upper critical field compared to Pauli limit that is larger in monolayer TaS$_2$ compared to values obtained in monolayer NbSe$_2$~\cite{de2018tuning}.
+Superconducting pairing interaction will be influenced by spin-orbit coupling strength and the location of the paramagnetic susceptibility peak.
+We find that TaS$_2$ has a larger Ising spin orbit coupling ($\Delta_{SO}\sim 250$meV) compared to monolayer NbSe$_2$ ($\Delta_{SO}\sim130$meV), and the susceptibility peak is also shifted to the momentum transfer $\vq_{\mathrm{max}}=0.34\Gamma\text{--}M$ (Fig. 2) compared to $\vq_{\mathrm{max}}=0.38\Gamma\text{--}M$ in NbSe$_2$\cite{roy2024unconventional}.
+Note that we here give the maximum spin splitting to quantify the spin-orbit coupling while Ref. \cite{de2018tuning} quantifies with the average spin splitting yielding a trivial factor of two.
+However, the dominant superconducting instability remains as the two dimensional E$^{'}$ irreducible representation (Irrep) in monolayer TaS$_2$, similar to our previous study on 1H-NbSe$_2$~\cite{roy2024unconventional}.
+We additionally find that the obtained superconducting gap structure in TaS$_2$ is consistent with a number of recent experiments including observation of nodal local density of states~\cite{Vano2023,Cho2022} in STM experiments, two fold symmetric gap structure observed in magnetoresistance measurements~\cite{hamill2021two,Cho2022}, and large in-plane upper critical field compared to the Pauli limit that is larger in monolayer TaS$_2$ compared to values obtained in monolayer NbSe$_2$~\cite{de2018tuning}.
 We also investigate the interplay between spin-fluctuation pairing and an attractive conventional electron-phonon pairing interaction in governing the superconducting gap structure.

-This paper is structured as follows: Section \ref{sec:level2} introduces the applied model Hamiltonian.
-In Section \ref{sec:level3}, we present our numerical results and discuss the implications of Ising SOC.
-Finally, Section \ref{sec:level4} provides a summary and conclusion.
+This paper is structured as follows: Sec. \ref{sec:level2} introduces the applied model Hamiltonian.
+In Sec. \ref{sec:level3}, we present our numerical results and discuss the implications of Ising SOC.
+Finally, Sec. \ref{sec:level4} provides a summary and conclusion.
 Additional technical details can be found in the Appendix.